liruikaiyao/workshop/README.md

-My work code about data mining and meachine leaning.
+My work code about data mining and machine leaning.